ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-display-name-wrong-for-dynamic-multi-options.md

 📋 This rule is part of the `plugin:n8n-nodes-base/recommended` config.

-📋 This rule is part of the `plugin:n8n-nodes-base/non-autofixable` config.
+📋 This rule is part of the `plugin:n8n-nodes-base/autofixable-safe` config.

+🔧 Run ESLint with `--fix` option to autofix the issue flagged by this rule.

 ## Examples